nvakiet/PlacesRemember/README.md

 ```

 ### d.
 Nginx configurations
-Nginx is used here to reverse proxy and caching proxy responses for HTTPS.
+Nginx is used here to reverse proxy and cache proxy responses for HTTPS.
 You can tinker with the Nginx configurations if needed.
 The configuration files are placed in the `nginx_templates` folder.
 Within that folder, the `nginx.conf` and `default.conf.template` are for overriding the default configurations within the Nginx container for easier debugging during development without having to tap into the container terminal.
 The main configurations are in `nginx.conf.template`.

 Also since the `media` folder is ignored when pushing to git.
 You should create one at the project root for the Nginx container to bind a volume to in case the container doesn't create it automatically.